 E. Any racing Games that you like, other than Mario Kart?
 Maybe a racing simulation?

 James: Not really, but I do like Super Sprint and I promise you that one day I will beat it …

 Andrew: There are 85 stages James and some of them are almost impossible…

 James: Mmm… I will try anyway.
-I reached the 42nd stage, almost halfway… I know I can make it to the end!
+I reached the 42nd stage with a couple of friends, almost halfway… I know I can make it to the end!

 Andrew: Excellent mentality, good for you!